 Enjoy a Luxury Yacht Charter in the Bahamas & Florida

-Nassau, the Exumas, Harbour Island, Eleuthera, the Abacos
+Nassau, the Exumas, Harbour Island, Eleuthera, the Abacos, Palm Beach, Ft.
+Lauderdale, Miami, Key West

-With miles of deserted white and pink sand deserted beaches and warm clear shallow waters; charter either a motor yacht or sailing catamaran to best enjoy this fun in the sun water play land, with fun to include:
+Experience the fun and beauty of a Florida or Bahamas yacht charter.
+With miles of deserted white and pink sand deserted beaches and warm clear shallow waters; charter either a motor yacht or sailing catamaran to best enjoy this fun in the sun water playland, with fun to include:

-- • Water fun with water toys in a variety of anchorages all filled with warm shallow waters, and
+- Water fun with water toys in a variety of anchorages all filled with warm shallow waters

-where general splashing about and fun in the sun are the name of the game in this yacht charter location.
-This is a destination where a crewed yacht charter is the best, and may be the only way, to really fully enjoy this beach and warm water paradise.
+General splashing about and fun in the sun is the name of the game in this yacht charter location.
+This is a destination where a crewed yacht charter is the best and may be the only way, to really fully enjoy this beach and warm water paradise.

 Board your yacht in Harbour Island.
 Enjoy the streets of Dunmore Town that the glossy magazines are labeling as the “new St Barths”.
 Renowned for brightly colored houses and white picket fences, this elegant little town has art galleries, restaurants, boutiques and straw work to offer.
 Golf carts are the means of transportation around Harbour Island and will allow you to explore the many narrow streets.
 Diving enthusiasts will enjoy the sight of an unusual underwater train wreck.
 Harbour Island is renowned for the pink sand beaches; find an isolated anchorage around the island for a relaxing swim.
 Overnight.